Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 ## Vowel Harmony
 ---

-Grammarwise, Hungarian solves all their problems with prefixes and suffixes, the way these attachments sound depends on vowel harmony.
+Grammarwise, Hungarian solves all their problems with prefixes and suffixes.
+The way these attachments sound depends on vowel harmony.

 The vowels in Hungarian are paired.
 The second row marks elongation on the vowels (and a change in sound for á and é).
 ```